q3769/semver-maven-plugin/README.md

 ```

 prints the current POM version and nothing else (e.g. "1.2.3-beta.4+build.5") in std out if it is a valid SemVer.
 Note
-that you need `-q` or `--quiet` option to suppress regular Maven messages.
+that, to produce the clean current SemVer only, you need `-q` or `--quiet` option to suppress the usual Maven messages.